 For the case 3, when the model has to be created dynamically, both the model creating filter and the matching filter have to be in the same task.
 The former, however, should be executed conditionally, when a respective HMI event is raised (e.g. the user clicks an ImpulseButton or makes some mouse action in a VideoBox).
-For representing the model, a register of EdgeModel2? type should be used, that will store the latest model.
+For representing the model, a register of EdgeModel2? type should be used, that will store the latest model (another option is to use LastNotNil filter).
 Here is an example realization with the model being created from a predefined box on an input image when a button is clicked in the HMI: